529th Air Defense Group: Cold War

 The group was again activated later that year and moved to Dow Field, Maine, where it provided support for the 14th Fighter Group.
 The group was inactivated and replaced by 14th Airdrome Group, 14th Station Medical Group, and 14th Maintenance & Supply Group in the experimental Wing/Base reorganization of 1947, designed to unify control at air bases.
 The group was disbanded in 1948.

-The group was reconstituted, redesignated as the 529th Air Defense Group and activated at Paine Field on 18 February 1953 with responsibility for air defense of the Northwestern United States.
+The group was reconstituted, redesignated as the 529th Air Defense Group and activated at Paine Field, Washington on 18 February 1953 with responsibility for air defense of the Northwestern United States.
 The 529th was assigned the 83d Fighter-Interceptor Squadron (FIS), which was already stationed at Paine Field, flying Republic F-84 Thunderjets, as its operational component.
 The 83d FIS had been assigned directly to the 4704th Defense Wing.
 The group also replaced the 86th Air Base Squadron as USAF host organization at Paine Field.
 It was assigned three squadrons to perform its support responsibilities.
 It was also assigned the 17th Crash Rescue Boat Flight for water rescue duties.

 By December 1953, the 83d FIS converted to radar equipped and Mighty Mouse rocket armed North American F-86D Sabres.
 When the 4704th Defense Wing was discontinued in 1954, the group was reassigned directly to the 25th Air Division.
 The group was inactivated and replaced by 326th Fighter Group (Air Defense) in 1955 as part of Air Defense Command's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 The group was disbanded again in 1984.